the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 };
 ~~~~~~~

 That's a basic destructuring of the `props` object in a React component so that the object's properties can be used conveniently in the component.
 However, we also had to refactor the Search component's arrow function from concise body into block body to access the properties of `props` with the object destructuring in the function's body.
-This would happen quite often if we followed this pattern, and it wouldn't make things easier for us, because we would constantly have to refactor our components.
+This would happen quite often if we followed this pattern, and it wouldn't make things easier for us because we would constantly have to refactor our components.
 We can take all this one step further by destructuring the `props` object right away in the function signature of our component, omitting the function's block body of the component again:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~